Yashluffy/VoiceOfCustomer-API/README.md

-##VoiceOfCustomer-API-Reviews
+## VoiceOfCustomer-API-Reviews

- "Flask Sentiment Analyzer" is a web app that predicts the sentiment of product reviews using machine learning.
+ "VoiceOfCustomer-API" is a web app that predicts the sentiment of product reviews using machine learning.
 Users input text, and the app determines whether it's positive or negative.
 It aids in decision-making by providing quick insights into customer sentiments.

 # Flipkart Product Review Analysis